Xavier Nady: Pittsburgh Pirates (2006–2008)

-New York Yankees
+New York Yankees (2008–2009)

 On July 26, 2008, the New York Yankees acquired Nady and pitcher Dámaso Marte from the Pittsburgh Pirates for José Tábata, Ross Ohlendorf, Daniel McCutchen, and Jeff Karstens.

 Nady had a career-high six (6) RBIs as the Yankees came back to beat the Los Angeles Angels on August 3, 2008.
+Nady was named AL Player of the Week for his performance.
 He finished the 2008 season setting career-highs in home runs (25) and runs batted in (97), and had a .305 batting average.

 On January 21, 2009, Nady signed a one-year contract worth $6.65 million with the Yankees, thus avoiding arbitration.
 On April 14, 2009, Nady suffered a right-elbow injury which ultimately required a second Tommy John surgery on July 8, despite an initial attempt to rehab the injury.
 The surgery ended his 2009 season.
 As a result, Nick Swisher took over in Nady's position for the remainder of the 2009 season.
 Nady spent the season (including the postseason) on the disabled list until the Yankees won the 2009 World Series against the Philadelphia Phillies.
 He filed for free agency following the conclusion of the 2009 season.

 While Nady played only seven games for the Yankees in 2009, he did receive a World Series ring following the team's Series victory that season.

-Chicago Cubs
+Chicago Cubs (2010)

 On January 29, 2010, Nady signed a one-year contract with the Chicago Cubs.
 On May 16, 2010, Nady hit a game-winning RBI single in the eighth inning against the Pirates, as the Cubs won 4–3.
 Nady finished the season with a .256 batting average, six home runs and 33 runs batted in.
 He became a free agent after the end of the season.

-Arizona Diamondbacks
+Arizona Diamondbacks (2011)

 Nady signed a one-year contract with the Arizona Diamondbacks on December 15, 2010.
 He became a free agent after the end of the season.

-Washington Nationals
+Washington Nationals (2012)

 Nady signed a minor league contract with the Washington Nationals on March 18, 2012.
 He was called up by the Nationals on April 4.
 Following a trip to the disabled list midway through the season, Nady was designated for assignment on July 21, 2012 and released on July 29, 2012.
 Nationals outfielder Bryce Harper, a rookie during the 2012 season, later named Nady among the veteran teammates from whom he learned early on in his playing career.